kgeil/Alienvault-Demo_scripts/README.md

 demo. demo.
 Dance!

-This is a clone of the collaborative repository created by PacketInspector and Santiago Bassett, with the addition of a few Sonicwall events, and Cisco ASA events, used in writing a SANS gold paper: OSSIM: Auditing the CIS Critical Security Controls in a Windows Environment.
+This is a clone of the collaborative repository created by PacketInspector and Santiago Bassett, with the addition of a few Sonicwall events, and Cisco ASA events, used in writing a SANS gold paper: OSSIM: CIS Critical Security Controls Assessment in a Windows Environment.
 I do hope to add some OSSEC events as time permits.
 Many thanks to Joe and Santi for their great work on these scripts!

+The original Alienvault-Demo_scripts repo is here:  https://github.com/santiago-bassett/Alienvault-Demo_scripts

 ####To install: